HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

 The current study employed a fusion of different encoding methods (RP, GASF, GADF, and MTF) to unravel complementary information embedded in time-series image representations and among the classifiers used (Dias, Pinto, et al., 2020).
 The early fusion method was implemented by assigning each encoded image representation to one of the three color channels of an RGB image.
 While this approach has been applied in other scientific research fields such as phenology (Dias, Pinto, et al., 2020; Faria et al., 2016), it has not been previously reported for time-series vector-borne diseases.
 Mosquito vector-borne diseases typically consist of five compartments: mosquitoes infected (MI), birds infected (BI), birds recovered (BR), quinines infected (QI), and humans infected (HI).
 This study focused on three primary compartments: MI, BI, and BR.
 The time-series data of each of the three components were transformed using different encoding methods, and each encoded image was then fused into an RGB image.
 The order of fusion of each compartment plays a crucial role in generating different RGB images.
 This research specifically examines the fusion of three recurrent plots into an RGB image and a combination of GASF, GADF, and MTF into an RGB image.
 For the combination fusion, the MI, BI, and BR compartments were assigned to the blue, green, and red channels, respectively.

 ![image](https://github.com/user-attachments/assets/400d8828-c45b-475e-8c57-c0d3fd3519b4)

+Figure 2.
+Fusion of the three recurrent plots (a) and a combo of GASF, GADG, and MTF (b) into an RGB image